ThreeMammals/Ocelot/README.md

 # Ocelot

 Ocelot is a .NET API Gateway.
-This project is aimed at people using .NET running a micro services / service oriented architecture that need a unified point of entry into their system.
+This project is aimed at people using .NET running a microservices / service-oriented architecture that need a unified point of entry into their system.
 However it will work with anything that speaks HTTP and run on any platform that ASP.NET Core supports.

 In particular I want easy integration with IdentityServer reference and bearer tokens.